Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Results

 To further investigate whether the glitch analysis returns the properties of the $\Delta\Gamma_1/\Gamma_1$ peak or the dip, we compared the acoustic width obtained using the glitch analysis, $\Delta_{\rm He}$, with the acoustic widths of the peak and dip of models M1 and M2.
 As shown in the right panels of Figure~\ref{fig:gamma_1 profile}, the widths of the peak and dip were derived by fitting Gaussian functions to the corresponding $\Delta\Gamma_1/\Gamma_1$ profiles.
 They are listed in Table~\ref{tab:table_sound} along with $\Delta_{\rm He}$ for comparison.
 Clearly, for these models, the values of $\Delta_{\rm He}$ agree much more closely with the acoustic width of the peak than with that of the dip, consistent with the conclusion drawn in the preceding paragraph.
+Note that the model frequencies do not have statistical uncertainties, and hence the corresponding helium glitch parameters also do not have formal errorbars.
+Having said that, as mentioned earlier, the model frequencies were fitted using weights derived from the uncertainties on the observed frequencies for consistency.
+Assuming the same uncertainties on the fitted parameters in Table~\ref{tab:table_sound} as on the corresponding observed values, it is clear that the errorbars are sufficiently small (see Table~\ref{tab:table_observed}) to allow a clear distinction between the peak and the dip.

 In the Appendix (see Section~\ref{sec:solar_model}), we repeat the above exercise for a solar model \citep[Model S;][]{chris96} and show that the values of $\tau_{\rm He}$ and $\Delta_{\rm He}$ inferred from the glitch analysis \citep{verma14b} are consistent with the acoustic depth and width of the peak in the $\Delta\Gamma_1/\Gamma_1$ profile, respectively.